inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-6.md

 the ```c3-standard-44``` (around 36 seconds) but costs twice as much to execute the simulation ($0.02 compared to $0.01, respectively).
 An even clearer indication of this plateau in speedup is that the most powerful machine, the ```c3-standard-176```, is actually slower than an older-generation machine with far fewer vCPUs, the ```c2-standard-30``` (around 49 seconds vs. 45 seconds, respectively).
-Moreover, it costs 10 times more ($0.06 vs. $0.006).
-This significant cost disparity highlights the critical role of benchmarking: choosing the right machine can **save you 10x in cost** for the same simulation execution, **without compromising computation time**.
+Moreover, it **costs 10 times more** ($0.06 vs. $0.006).
+This significant cost disparity highlights the critical role of benchmarking: choosing the right machine can **save you 10x or more in costs** for the same simulation execution, **without compromising computation time**.

 - The computation time starts to increase more rapidly when the number of vCPUs is reduced below 16 (from 50 seconds to 100 seconds), while the cost remains relatively constant at around $0.002.